nipy/nilabels/README.md

 * Splitter: opposite direction as merger.
 * Relabeller: change the values of the labels according to given permutation or labels lists.
 * Symmetriser: symmetrise a segmentation from one side to the anatomical image to the other, by flipping or with rigid or affine registration to compensate for asymmetries.
 * Measurements: compute distances between patches (generated with morphological tools).
-Compute the centroid of each label of a segmentation, compute linear measurements.
+ Compute the centroid of each label of a segmentation, compute linear measurements, compute volumetric measurements.

 The dev branch is devoted to prototyping algorithms and for benchmarking respect to the state of the art segmentation algorithms (NiftySeg).
 It currently contains some early developments of label fusion algorithms.